 Now that you’ve got all the basics down before you take the plunge, ask yourself the following questions:

-✓ Does it have the additional features that I need?
+- Does this headlamp have the additional features that I need?

 Just remember that headlamps are can be quite personal, so what works for others might not suit you best.
 Do your research, read the reviews, and see what ticks all your boxes.
 There’s a huge range of options out there.
 So if you’re armed with a clear idea of what you want – then you’re bound to find one that’s perfect for you.